Longdendale: Cycling and walking

-After the rail line was closed, the trackbed was taken up and the Longdendale Trail constructed along its route.
-It is now part of the Trans-Pennine Trail (Sustrans National Cycle Route 62) which, in its turn, is part of the 2000 mi European walking route E8 from Liverpool to Istanbul.
-Holme Moss and Woodhead Pass are on the chosen route of the 2014 Tour de France, during the second stage between York and Sheffield.
+After the railway line was closed, the trackbed was taken up and the Longdendale Trail was constructed along its route.
+It is now part of the Trans-Pennine Trail and Sustrans' National Cycle Route 62 which, in turn, is part of the 2000 mi European walking route E8 from Liverpool to Istanbul.

+Holme Moss and the Woodhead Pass were on the route of the 2014 Tour de France, during the second stage between York and Sheffield.

 The Pennine Way crosses Longdendale, descending from Bleaklow to the south and ascending Black Hill to the north.
 The youth hostel at Crowden is a traditional stop after the first day's walk from Edale.
 The circular walk known as 'The Longdendale Edges' takes in the high ground (at about the 1000–1500 ft level) on both sides of the valley.
 It is about 17 mi long and is 'not recommended in doubtful weather'.
 The detailed route, clockwise from Crowden Youth Hostel, is given in Peak District Walking Guide No.2, published by the Peak Park Planning Board.